Paracontrolled calculus and regularity structures (II): From paracontrolled systems to models and modelled distributions

-and the structure condition \eqref{structure condition} takes the simple form \eqref{EqSimpleStructureCondition} below.
+hence the structure condition \eqref{structure condition} takes the simple form \eqref{EqSimpleStructureCondition} below.
 Note that the data in the next statement is indexed by $\mcB_\bullet$, unlike in the general case of Theorem \ref{thm:PD to MD} where it is indexed by $\mcB$.